-In this tutorial, you’ll see how to make any USP Form a registration form, so your visitors can register as users at your WordPress-powered site.
+In this tutorial, you’ll see how to make any USP Form a registration form, so your visitors can register as users with your website.

 To make any USP Form a user-registration form, follow these two easy steps: